 - 1. If you do not already have it loaded from a previous exercise, open the file can.ex2, - 2.
-Add an Annotate Time source (Sources → Annotate → Annotate Time or use the quick launch: ctrl+space Win/Linux, alt+space Mac).
+Add an Annotate Time source (Sources $\rightarrow$ Annotate $\rightarrow$ Annotate Time or use the quick launch: ctrl+space Win/Linux, alt+space Mac). - 3.
+Move the annotation around as necessary. - 4.
+Play and observe how the time annotation changes.